just-tam/makersBnB/README.md

 ```
 As a nomad
-So that I can specify a time frame
+So that I can plan my life
-I should be able to see the available dates
+I want to know if my request has been accepted or denied
 ```

 HOSTS